HugoBlox/hugo-blox-builder/docs/en/content/writing-markdown-latex/index.md

 Alternatively, paste a **themeable inline SVG image** in the form `<svg fill="currentColor">...</svg>` directly into your Markdown.

+**Toggle lightbox feature when clicking a figure** You can disable the lightbox feature which opens up the figure image in a focused lightbox view when clicking it.
+By default the lightbox feature on a figure is set to `true`.

+`{{</* figure src="image.jpg" lightbox="false" */>}}` turns lightbox feature off.

 ### Image gallery

 **To add an image gallery to a page:**